rneiva/mariadb/README.md

 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

->This script is to manage backup for MariaDB keeping old backups.
+This script is to manage backup for MariaDB and keeping old backups.

 ![](mariadb-logo.png)